 SE: Go ahead.

-EW: I’ve done this, like the last time, I think was probably Greg Gutfeld.
-I said, “If I come on Fox, I’m telling, I’m telling your audience that I view Fox as a propaganda network.
+EW: And I’ve done this, like the last time, I think was probably Greg Gutfeld.
+I said if I come on Fox, I’m telling your audience that I view Fox as a propaganda network.
 And he said sure.
 And I said we got a deal.

 SE: That’s great.
 Yeah, that’s good.

-EW: I mean, like Steve Vai seems to be the greatest guitarist in the world until somebody named Guthrie Govan shows up and then, like, check out what happens there.
-At some level, they live in a protected world, and in professional wrestling, it would be called a “promotion”.
+EW: I mean like, Steve Vai seems to be the greatest guitarist in the world until somebody named Guthrie Govan shows up and then, like, check out what happens there.
+At some level, they live in a protected world, and in professional wrestling, it would be called a “promotion.”
 They’re not actually fighting.
-There’s, you know, Brian Williams is scripted to win.
+They are, you know, Brian Williams is scripted to win.
 He’s a designated winner.
 So we have a designated winner system, and we can’t get away from them.
 But are you telling me that people wouldn’t—weren’t getting frustrated about what was done to Tulsi Gabbard?
 When Tulsi went after—

 SE: Yeah this is not an insult.

-SE: See, Eric I did this is where I want my question to, though, which is with even within this premise, which is that within the GIN—because, what you’re supposing is that, if you were allowed to go on Brian Williams, but then we both know that they’re not going to invite you.
-So I mean, this is part of what I want to get at, which is that, with—and I think your concept of the gin is incredibly important to anybody who’s actually trying to think about systems, because when you’re thinking about systems, that’s when you’re actually gonna think, generally on a much more structural level as to why incentives work, and the way that people respond to those incentives within them, which is that, at a bare, at a base level, your success, my success, you know, the reason people are even tuning into this conversation, is because Brian Williams will never invite you on, is that, I mean, they’re not gonna have me on MSNBC anytime soon.
-And it’s within that closure of the system, what my greatest fear is, I used to think that they have to eventually relent, because they’re losing market share, or whatever, but it’s just not true.
+SE: See, Eric, I—this is where I want to ask my question too, though, which is even within this premise, which is that within the GIN—because, what you’re supposing is that, if you were allowed to go on Brian Williams, but then we both know that they’re not going to invite you.
+So I mean, this is part of what I want to get at, which is that, with—and I think your concept of the GIN is incredibly important to anybody who’s actually trying to think about systems, because when you’re thinking about systems, that’s when you’re actually gonna think, generally on a much more structural level as to why incentives work, and the way that people respond to those incentives within them, which is that, at a bare, at a base level, your success, my success, you know, the reason people are even tuning into this conversation, is because Brian Williams will never invite you on, it’s that, I mean, they’re not gonna have me on MSNBC anytime soon.
+And it’s within that closure of the system—what my greatest fear is, I used to think that they have to eventually relent, because they’re losing market share or whatever, but it’s just not true.
 The truth is that they got the result that they wanted, in the primary, and they’ve, they’re more profitable than ever, they actually have more viewers than ever by doubling down on the strategy.
-How can we?
-Is there a solution to that?
+How can we… Is there a solution to that?
 That’s my question, because I’m not sure if there is right now.

 MK: I want to build on something here real quick, Eric, because this is interesting.
-It goes back to your earlier comment about leaders who are equipped the dynamic that Saagar’s speaking about, what’s happened with MSNBC and Rising, insert, Rogen, Sam Harris, and even the Patreon economy, is the idea that we no longer have big institutions, no one’s getting 30 million viewers, we instead see a dissemination of audiences.
-So the business model for you, if you’re doing a Patreon is you get 1000 people who love you the most, to give you $10 a month, etc, etc, etc. That’s a lot more valuable than getting 50,000 people who are giving you YouTube revenue clicks.
-The problem here is that the skill set that that’s selecting for is a skill set of appealing to niche niche audiences.
-If Sabra and I wanted to blow up The Realignment right now, what we would do is say, we think the DNC was stolen, in a sort of conspiratorial way, we would do all these little dynamics that wouldn’t necessarily be honest, but they would appeal to that niche audience.
-So how do we have a set of leaders?
-How do we create leaders?
-Or how do we fill people in different spaces, when what they haven’t been selected for is integrating their group into other groups or articulating their perspectives rather than what they’re doing?
+It goes back to your earlier comment about leaders who are equipped.
+The dynamic that Saagar’s speaking about, what’s happened with MSNBC and Rising, insert Rogan, Sam Harris, and even the Patreon economy is the idea that we no longer have big institutions, no one’s getting 30 million viewers, we instead see a dissemination of audiences.
+So the business model for you, if you’re doing a Patreon is you get 1000 people who love you the most to give you $10 a month, etc, etc, etc. That’s a lot more valuable than getting 50,000 people who are giving you YouTube revenue clicks.
+The problem here is that the skill set that that’s selecting for is a skill set of appealing to niche, niche, niche audiences.
+If Sabra and I wanted to blow up The Realignment right now, what we would do is say, we think the DNC was stolen, in a sort of conspiratorial way.
+We would do all these little dynamics that wouldn’t necessarily be honest, but they would appeal to that niche audience.
+So how do we have a set of leaders, or how do we create leaders?
+Or how do we fill people into different spaces, when what they haven’t been selected for is integrating their group into other groups, or articulating their perspectives rather than what they’re doing?
 Yeah.

 EW: The time hasn’t come, Marshall.
 The time hasn’t come.
 Look, I love money.
-Everybody says that they don’t care about money.
-I don’t know what they’re talking about.
+Everybody says that they don’t care about money, I don’t know what they’re talking about.
 I just love it, because I can buy—I could buy Navy SEALs to protect my house, given what I’m about to say and do.
 I can boost my signal, I can hire assistance; right now I do everything myself.
 My problem is that I don’t love money enough.
 And I don’t think you guys love money enough.
 No, I’m not kidding.

 SE: No we don’t.
 Yeah.

 MK: What do you mean by s—What do—can you define 75?
 So do you mean like war?
-Right?
-What do you mean by something, nothing has happened?
+Like what do you mean by something, nothing has happened?

 SE: Yeah, it would be low.
-But I mean, the whole point, right, is that he’s just been around forever.
-He’s actually pretty good interviewer. whenever it comes to some, you know, new segments.
+But, I mean the whole point, right, is that he’s just been around forever.
+He’s actually a pretty good interviewer, whenever it comes to some, you know, new segments.
 I didn’t say he was perfect.
 But look, this is the thing, is—

 EW: No he’s not.

 MK: I do have to cut in for something, Eric.
-Yeah.
 I really disagree with what you said about Joe Biden.
-And mind you, he can disprove all of this, but looking at the Democratic Party of today, looking at the terrible reality of what and obviously we started this conversation talking about how we should look to history and like, this wasn’t Stalingrad, et cetera, et cetera, cetera.
-I think Joe Biden is basically the only person within the institutional Democratic Party, who, (A) has an actual constituency that really matters, that, (B) has the capacity to make the unifying decisions that he has to make.
+And mind you, he can disprove all of this, but looking at the Democratic Party of today, looking at the terrible reality of what—and obviously we started this conversation talking about how we should look to history and like, this wasn’t Stalingrad, et cetera, et cetera, cetera.
+I think Joe Biden is basically the only person within the institutional Democratic Party, who A, has an actual constituency that really matters, that B, has the capacity to make the unifying decisions that he has to make.
 He could totally fail to do that.
 He can make the wrong calls, but the fact that during the height of everything, Joe Biden has the confidence to say, “No, I’m not for defunding the police.”
-Or, “No, I actually know that most democrats and people in this country don’t support Medicare for all”, but that matters.
+Or, “No, I actually know that most Democrats and people in this country don’t support Medicare for All.”
+But that matters.
 That’s the difference—if he resigns, there is no Churchill waiting in the wings.
-That’s the problem.
+That’s the problem here.
 And the difference is Churchill, by that point too was, what, he was 65 years old?
 So it wasn’t as if there was these, like, young whippersnappers who were ready to go.
 I just don’t think the historical analogy works here.